 6. UPZONING AROUND GCT: At City Hall hearings Feb 4 and April 15 on DCPís proposed upzoning at Vanderbilt Avenue, remarks in statements by George and Roxanne refer to a request made in 2009 by Manhattan Community Boards 4, 5, and 6 to develop a comprehensive street use plan for Midtown Manhattan, which must come first before any upzoning in this already highly crowded part of the city.

 George Haikalis, Chair

-ROXANNE'S FORTHCOMING BOOK: Also upcoming soon will be the publication of vision42 principal Roxanne Warren's new book, "Rail and the City: Shrinking Our Carbon Footprint While Re-Imagining Urban Space" (MIT Press).
+P.S.
+ROXANNE'S FORTHCOMING BOOK: Also hoped for soon will be the publication of vision42 principal Roxanne Warren's book, "Rail and the City: Shrinking Our Carbon Footprint While Re-Imagining Urban Space" (MIT Press).

 GEORGE IN TV DEBATE, NOW ON YOUTUBE: I invite you to watch on youtube a lively TV panel debate I was on, on the Brian Lehrer cable TV show (April 2, 2014).
 The debate, "Rail or Trail (or both) for the disused Rockaway Beach Line in central Queens" featured myself, as president of IRUM, arguing for restoration of the rail right-of-way, and Travis Terry, of the Friends of Queensway, arguing to convert it into a linear park.
 The youtube address: